discoproject/disco/doc/py/core.rst

        number of reduce functions.
-The function returns an integer between 0 and *nr_reduces* that defines to which reduce instance this key-value pair is assigned. *params* is an user-defined object as defined by the *params* parameter in :func:`disco.job`.
+The function returns an integer between 0 and *nr_reduces* that defines to which reduce instance this key-value pair is assigned. *params* is an user-defined object as defined by the *params* parameter in :meth:`Disco.job`.

-       The default partitioning function is :func:`disco.default_partition`.
+       The default partitioning function is :func:`disco.func.default_partition`.

      * *combiner* - a :term:`pure function` that can be used to post-process results of the map function.
 The function is defined as follows::